 To the Citizens of the Town of Hingham, Massachusetts:

-The Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2012 for the Town of Hingham, Massachusetts is hereby submitted for your consideration in the new format prescribed under Government Accounting Standards Board (GASB) Statements 34, 37, 38 and 54.
+The Comprehensive Annual Financial Report (CAFR) for the year ended June 30, 2014 for the Town of Hingham, Massachusetts is hereby submitted for your consideration.

 Profile of the Town of Hingham

 This CAFR includes all of the operational departments of the Town.
 The Hingham Housing Authority is not included in the reporting entity because they do not meet the criteria for inclusion.
-The Hingham Public Library, the Lincoln Apartments, LLC, and the Hingham Contributory Retirement System are included in this report as component units, with the Hingham Public Library and the Lincoln Apartments, LLC being presented as a discrete units, and the Hingham Contributory Retirement System being a blended unit, included within the statement of fiduciary net assets.
+The Hingham Public Library, the Lincoln Apartments, LLC, and the Hingham Contributory Retirement System are included in this report as component units, with the Hingham Public Library and the Lincoln Apartments, LLC being presented as discrete units, and the Hingham Contributory Retirement System being presented as a fiduciary fund within the statement of fiduciary net position.